 A motivating example has been set by Paras Loomba who organizes treks to secluded Himalayan regions to lodge solar microgrids to hamlets.
 This puts smiles to villagers as light is introduced to their lives and the whole endeavor is applauded with chorus and laughter of joy.

 One of the sustainable tourism trends 2019 is the rise of voluntourism, a right mix of volunteering and tourism.
 The philosophy of volunteering for tourism revolves around the concept of sustainability.
 After visiting a new destination, the tourists make efforts towards getting fully aware of the social, environmental and cultural makeup of the location.
 After this assessment, they make plans, and try to contribute in the most greenest way to the location.

 Exploring world has become lot easier.
 By 2030, an estimated 2 billion people are likely to make overseas travel.
 Overcrowding of some global hotspots is creating too much strain on local resources and people.

 The 4200 square-miles area surrounding the Jackson Hole in Wyoming is likely to become a global leader in sustainable tourism.
 Supported by Riverwind Foundation, over 300 business units will function in this region targeting long-term socio-environment prosperity than short-term quick gains.

 Canada is using Big Data in diverting tourists to under-visited regions promoting cultural and environmental tourism enhancing the holidaying season to 200 days making tourism more sustainable for the place and people.

 With key tourism trends being focused on responsible and sustainable tourism, major players of the hospitality industry are doing everything possible to implement sustainable practices.
 The concept of reducing environmental footprints is attracting the high-income tourist segment.
-Like last few years, this year too would see a gradual rise in the popularity of sustainability
+Like last few years, this year and those coming would see a gradual rise in the popularity of sustainability.